 While it doesn’t feel as solid as a Mercedes S-Class inside, the cabin is well built and there have been very few complaints about build quality in the time since the EQ launched.
 If you're concerned, the standard three-year/unlimited-mileage warranty should put your mind at ease.

 Smart EQ ForTwo reliability & problems

-The Smart ForTwo didn’t feature in our 2018 Driver Power owner satisfaction survey, but the fact it shares so many parts with various Renault and Mercedes models should make it a reliable car to own.
+The Smart ForTwo didn’t feature in our sister title Auto Express' 2018 Driver Power owner satisfaction survey, but the fact it shares so many parts with various Renault and Mercedes models should make it a reliable car.

 Electric cars are often more reliable than their petrol or diesel equivalents due to the fact they have fewer moving parts and complex engine components.
 Most models will spend the majority of their time in and around town, with less stress on vital parts than you might find on a car designed for motorway driving.

-The Volkswagen up! is safer still, though, with the 2011 model gaining a full five stars.
+The Volkswagen e-up! is safer still, though, gaining a full five stars.
 Helped by a solid 86% score in the safety assist category, the up! also triumphed with an 89% rating for adult occupant protection.